top of page

 Given that your inventory item storage is typically not set up by the vendor, ordering by vendor can be inefficient.
 For example, if we have items from three different vendors in the same storage location, then why visit the same storage location three times?
 Why not instead decide what items to order from all three vendors at the same time?

 In addition to providing the ability to create “orders by vendor”, COGS-Well includes an option to create “orders by item”.
-For example, using the above example, if you store items in your walk-in cooler from Weber Meats and Sysco, you can enter quantities to order for both vendors (and any other vendor's items stored in the walk-in) at the same time using order by item!
-COGS-Well will know which items to include in the purchase order email or export to each vendor.
-If you order the same item from more than one vendor, COGS-Well will select your preferred vendor or tell you which vendor has the best price.
+For example, using the above example, if you store items in your walk-in cooler from Weber Meats and Sysco, you can enter quantities to order for both vendors (and any other vendor's items stored in the walk-in) at the same time using the order by item!

 Vendor Audit:

 Entering orders not only ensures you have a record of what you ordered, but also enables you to compare what you ordered (item, quantity, and price) to what you received on the invoice.
-COGS-Well provides an on order, expected delivery, and a receiving variance report (compares ordered to received) to help you manage the ordering process.
+COGS-Well provides an on-order, expected delivery, and a receiving variance report (compares ordered to received) to help you manage the ordering process.

 Summary: